GitDataOrg/.meta/README.md

 Value | Description | Requeried
 ------|-------------|----------
-code | An unique code of GitData project | Yes name | A your of then project | Yes dataset | A name of dataset | Yes description | Full information of your project | No keywords | Keywords characterize your data | No license | Licence for publicated data and functionals | Yes
+id | Unique code of GitData project | Yes project | Name of your project | Yes dataset | Name of dataset | Yes description | Full information of your project | No keywords | Keywords characterize your data | No license | Licence for publicated data and functionals | Yes